kiyoon/python-import.nvim/README.md

 logger = logging.getLogger(__name__)
 ```

-Most will use the current word to find the import statement, but the treesitter node can be used to find the import statement more accurately. (e.g. `torch.utils.data.DataLoader` -> `import torch.utils.data`)
+Most will use the current word to find the import statement, but the treesitter node can be used to find the import statement more accurately. (e.g. `class SomeDataset(torch.utils.data.DataLoader)` -> `import torch.utils.data`)

 > [!WARNING]
-> This is work in progress and not yet ready for public.
+> This work-in-progress plugin is not yet ready for the public.
-> There isn't much customisation options (e.g. how to locate the import place)
+> There aren't many customisation options (e.g. how to locate the import place)
 > and the behaviour and build/configuration instructions change rapidly.
+> If you don't want breaking changes, please fix the version of this plugin.

 ## 🛠️ Installation